hinter-net/hinter-cline/hinter-helper.md

 ### Important Rules

-- **Validation:** The `postReports` command is strict and will stop if it encounters any of the following issues in a draft:
+- **Validation:** The `syncReports` command is strict and will stop immediately if it encounters any of the following issues in a draft:
   - The YAML frontmatter is malformed.
   - The `to` or `except` fields are missing.
   - A peer or group listed in `to` or `except` does not exist.
   - The file specified in `sourcePath` cannot be found.
-- **Additive Posting:** The posting process is additive.
+- **Synchronization:** The sync process is not additive.
-It only copies files to peers' `outgoing` directories and will overwrite existing files if they have the same name and path.
-It does not delete files that were posted previously, even if a peer is later removed from a report's recipient list.
+It ensures that a peer's `outgoing` directory is an exact mirror of the reports they should receive.
+  - **Adds/Updates:** New or changed reports are written to the `outgoing` directory.
+  - **Deletes:** Reports that were previously sent but are no longer targeted at a peer (e.g., the draft was deleted or the peer was removed from the `to` list) will be deleted from their `outgoing` directory.
 - **YAML Stripping:** When the content of the draft file itself is being sent (i.e., `sourcePath` is empty), its YAML frontmatter is automatically removed.
 If an external Markdown file is specified in `sourcePath`, it is sent as-is, with its frontmatter intact.